calculix/cae/README.md

 The intended workflow is:

-- create geometry and mesh in [Salome-platform](https://www.salome-platform.org/),
+- create geometry and mesh in [FreeCAD](https://www.freecadweb.org/) or [Salome-platform](https://www.salome-platform.org/),
 - save mesh as UNV or export it to INP with [Salome to CalculiX mesh exporter](https://github.com/psicofil/SalomeToCalculix),
 - import INP or UNV mesh into CAE and continue creating model,
-- if needed, edit Fortran subroutines and rebuild CCX (Job->Rebuild CalculiX),
+- if needed, edit Fortran subroutines and rebuild CCX (menu Job->Rebuild CalculiX),
 - submit job from CAE,
 - view job result in GraphiX or export it to the Paraview post-processor.